Aklilu Habte-Wold: France

 He signed under the behalf of Prime Minister Makonnen Endelkachew with the TWA an agreement which created the now multibillion dollar company, Ethiopian Airlines in 1945.
 In 1946 with France, he was able to get a deal in regard to the end of pure French control between the Ethiopia-Djibouti railway towards a jointly operated rail.
 He attended the Paris Peace conference were participated in regard to the war crimes committed in modern day Eritrea and Somalia during World War II by the Italians.

 Others

 He officially started diplomatic channels with the Soviet Union on 21 April 1943 during World War II.
 He met with the premier of the Soviet Union Nikita Khrushchev on an official state visit with Emperor Haile Selassie I on the 1959 trip in Moscow.
 Aklilu also visited Cairo, Egypt where he met with various Egyptian officials including then Foreign Minister later Vice President Mahmoud Fawzi.

+In 1956, Aklilu served as a member of the Committee of Five on the Suez Canal crisis, providing diplomatic service in London and Cairo on behalf of Ethiopia.